ni/niveristand-custom-device-handbook/docs/LabVIEW_Debugging_Techniques.md

 The [Console Viewer](https://www.ni.com/documentation/en/veristand/latest/manual/viewing-console-output/) is a subcomponent of the VeriStand Real-Time (RT) Engine.

 You can install the Console Viewer to the target with NI Measurement and Automation Explorer (MAX).
 Once installed, the component runs a small UDP daemon that allows the operator to view the console.
-You can access the Console Viewer from the **VeriStand Editor** » **Tool Launcher** » **View Console**.
+You can access the Console Viewer from the VeriStand Editor by clicking **Tool Launcher** » **View Console**.

 **Note:** You cannot use the Console Viewer on NI Linux Real-Time targets.
 Instead, connect your NI Linux Real-Time targets to a computer using a serial port to view the output.